 Academic Programs Admission Requirements For International Students

 We are happy to have international students study with us at Atlantic School of Theology.
 We have multiple options for studying both online and in person.
+Please note that AST Diploma Programs do not qualify for a Canadian Study Visa

 If your first language is not English, you will need to achieve a minimum score of 550 on the TOEFL for admission.
 You are also expected to submit an academic writing sample of 8-10 pages, showcasing your best research and writing skills, with your application.
 Additionally, you will need to apply to Immigration Canada for a Study Permit.
 Please visit StudyCanada.ca for contact information for your nearest Canadian Consulate or High Commission.
 AST expects international students to meet all government requirements and have sufficient financial resources for the duration of their studies.